 How To Include Renovation Costs Into Your Mortgage

-First, a conditional offer on a renovation mortgage program must be made through a lender that offers PPIs and it must be insured by the Canada Mortgage and Housing Corporation (CMHC) or Genworth Canada.
+First, a conditional offer on a renovation mortgage program must be made through a lender that offers PPIs and it must be insured by the Canada Mortgage and Housing Corporation (CMHC) or Sagen.
 After the offer is made, you will have to acquire at least three quotes from contractors to determine the cost of the renovations.
 Most renovation projects cost about 10 percent of the home’s purchase price.
 If the home is $400,000 the kitchen renovation will cost approximately $40,000.

 Once the quotes reviewed, an appraiser will assess the value of the house before improvements (as-is) and what the value would be after improvements (as-improved).
 The PPI program can loan up to 95 percent of the lesser of the following amounts:

 the as-improved value, or

 the as-is value plus the cost of improvements

 Typically, renovations must be completed within 90 days after move-in.
 It’s a fast way to turn your new purchase into your dream home, but it does carry upfront costs.

 What You Need To Know About Purchase Plus Improvement Plans